oleewere/cmctl/README.md

 #### RoleConfigUpdate

-`RoleConfigUpdate` same as `ServiceConfigUpdate`, but that will update the role configuration, therefore you will need to provide `role` filter (as comma separated role types)
+`RoleConfigUpdate` same as `ServiceConfigUpdate`, but that will update the role configuration, therefore you will need to provide `role` filter.

 ```yaml
 name: "Update role configs example"